kokkos/kokkos-core-wiki/HierarchicalParallelism.md

 1. Data gather + reuse: If you gather data for a particular iteration of an outer loop, and then repeatably use it in an inner loop, Hierarchical Parallelism with scratch memory may match the use case well.
 1. Force Cache Blocking: Using Hierarchical Parallelism forces a developer into algorithmic choices which are good for cache blocking.
 This can sometimes lead to better performing algorithms than a simple flat parallelism.

 On the other hand you should probably not use Hierarchical Parallelism if you have tightly nested loops.
-For that use case a multi-dimensional Range Policy is the better fit.
+For that use case, a multi-dimensional Range Policy is the better fit.

 ## 8.2 Thread teams

 Kokkos' most basic hierarchical parallelism concept is a thread team.
-A _thread team_ is a collection of threads which can synchronize, and which share a "scratch pad" memory (see Section 8.3).
+A _thread team_ is a collection of threads which can synchronize and which share a "scratch pad" memory (see Section 8.3).

 Instead of mapping a 1-D range of indices to hardware resources, Kokkos' thread teams map a 2-D index range.
 The first index is the _league rank_, the index of the team.
 The second index is the _team rank_, the thread index within a team.
 In CUDA this is equivalent to launching a 1-D grid of 1-D blocks.
 The league size is arbitrary -- that is, it is only limited by the integer size type -- while the team size must fit in the hardware constraints.
 As in CUDA, only a limited number of teams are actually active at the same time, and they must run to completion before new ones are executed.
-Consequently it is not valid to use inter thread-team synchronization mechanisms such as waits for events initiated by other thread teams.
+Consequently, it is not valid to use inter thread-team synchronization mechanisms such as waits for events initiated by other thread teams.

 ### 8.2.1 Creating a Policy instance

 Kokkos exposes use of thread teams with the `Kokkos::TeamPolicy` execution policy.
 To use thread teams you need to create a `Kokkos::TeamPolicy` instance.
 It can be created inline for the parallel dispatch call.
 The constructors require two arguments: a league size and a team size.
-In place of the team size a user can utilize `Kokkos::AUTO` to let Kokkos guess a good team size for a given architecture.
-Doing that is the recommend way for most developers to utilize the `TeamPolicy`.
+In place of the team size, a user can utilize `Kokkos::AUTO` to let Kokkos guess a good team size for a given architecture.
+Doing that is the recommended way for most developers to utilize the `TeamPolicy`.
 As with the  `Kokkos::RangePolicy` a specific execution tag, a specific execution space, a `Kokkos::IndexType`, and a `Kokkos::Schedule` can be given as optional template arguments.

     // Using default execution space and launching
     // a league with league_size teams with team_size threads each